-5. The procedure has a favorable long-term outcome.
+5. The procedure has a favourable long-term outcome.

-Majority of patients who have undergone the procedure report to being able to perform daily activities more easily after.
+Majority of patients who have undergone the procedure report to be able to perform daily activities more easily after.

 Since the joint replacement can last for many years, patients can look forward to an improved quality of life—with enhanced strength and motion as well as less pain—scenarios that would have been impossible sans the procedure.